mrpbennett/interviews/README.md

 ```
 ### Question:

-How would you test the list of the domains above with the same curl command and variable values, what steps could you take to achieve this?
+How would you test the list of the domains above with the same curl command and `p` / `s` variable values, what steps could you take to achieve this?
 Can you share your screen and show us within a text editor?
 Or tell us the logic you may use to achieve the end goal.

 You have full creative freedom.
 No need to test the code!